truenas/documentation/content/SCALETutorials/Virtualization/_index.md

    a.
 Enter your localization settings for **Language**, **Location**, and **Keymap**.

    b.
 Debian automatically configures networking and assigns an IP address with DHCP.
-      * If the network configuration fails, click **Continue** and do not configure the network at this time.
+      * If the network configuration fails, click **Continue** and do not configure the network yet.

    c.
 Enter a name in **Hostname**.